josdejong/jsoneditor/src/docs/which files do I need.md

 - `ajv`, used for JSON schema validation.

-This reduces the the size of the minified and gzipped JavaScript file from about 160 kB to just 25 kB.
+This reduces the the size of the minified and gzipped JavaScript file from about 160 kB to about 40 kB.

 When to use the minimalist version?